Geeksfino/finclip-chatkit/docs/guides/objective-c-guide.md

 ## Sending Messages with Context Programmatically

-ChatKit provides Objective-C-compatible methods for sending messages with context using `ChatKitContextItemFactory`.
-This factory creates context dictionaries that can be used with the runtime's `sendMessage` method.
+ChatKit provides Objective-C-compatible methods for sending messages with context using `ChatKitContextItemFactory` and `CKTConversationHelper`.
+This follows the same high-level API pattern as Swift's `conversation.sendMessage(_:contextItems:)`.

 ### Basic Example